Skagit County sues over timber harvest, teeing up fight over Washington’s forests – and money

 Skagit County wanted the Board of Natural Resources to delay adopting its plan for several months so the county could hire a contractor to review DNR’s modeling and better understand its financial implications.

-Honea said DNR must explain its assets and finances to Skagit County and other trustees.
+Honea said DNR must explain its assets and finances to Skagit County and other trust beneficiaries.

 When the board set its 10-year sustainable-harvest plan it also adopted a habitat-conservation plan for the endangered marbled murrelet, a seabird that nests in the branches of older, coastal trees.

-Note: Correction: Information in this article, published on Jan.
-1 was corrected Jan.
-2. A previous version of the story mischaracterized to whom attorney Will Honea said the Department of Natural Resources needs to better explain its finances and assets.
-Honea said trustees have an obligation to fully explain their finances and assets to trust beneficiaries.